Arithmetic bigness and a uniform Bogomolov-type result: Uniform Bogomolov-type theorem

 Let $L$ be a symmetric and $\psi$-ample line bundle on $A$, rigidified by an isomorphism $e^*L\simeq \CO_S$.
 Let $\OL$ be the unique adelic line bundle on $A$ extending $L$ and satisfying $[2]^*\OL\simeq 4\OL$ as constructed in \cite[Thm.
 6.1.1]{YZ2}.

 Following \cite[\S6.2.2]{YZ2}, we say that the morphism $\iota:Y\to A$ is \emph{non-degenerate} if $\OL|_{Y}=\iota^*\OL$ is a big adelic line bundle on $Y$.
 The definition is independent of the choice of $L$, as any two ample line bundles can bound each other up to positive multiples.
 As explained in the loc. cit., if there is an embedding $k\to \CC$, the definition is equivalent to the definition of \cite[Def.
 1.5]{DGH1}, which requires the Betti map $Y(\CC)_V \to (\RR/\ZZ)^{2g}$ to have a full rank at some point of $Y(\CC)_V$ for some simply connected open subset $V$ of $S(\CC)$.
+We refer to Andr\'e--Corvaja--Zannier \cite{ACZ} for a systematic study of the rank of the Betti map with a view towards Diophantine applications.

-As an easy consequence of Lemma \ref{potentially big}, we have the following quick criterion.
+As an easy consequence of Theorem \ref{potentially big}, we have the following quick criterion.

 \begin{prop} Assume that $Y\to S$ is projective and flat with a geometrically integral generic fiber.
-If $L|Y$ is big on the generic fiber of $Y\to S$, and $(\pi|_Y)_*\pair{\OL|_Y,\cdots,\OL|_Y}$ is big on $S/k$, then $\iota^m:Y_{/S}^m\to A_{/S}^m$ is non-degenerate for all $m\geq \dim S$. \end{prop}
+If $L|_Y$ is big on the generic fiber of $Y\to S$, and $(\pi|_Y)_*\pair{\OL|_Y,\cdots,\OL|_Y}$ is big on $S/k$, then $\iota^m:Y_{/S}^m\to A_{/S}^m$ is non-degenerate for all $m\geq \dim S$. \end{prop}